kaoru9221/Ragtrade.bz/README.md

 This layer defines the strategic direction of the system.
 It organizes priorities, resource intentions, and high-level coordination across the network.

-### Pre-Delivery Allocation (PDA)
+### Pre-Delivery Allocation

 Positioned between strategy and execution, the PDA functions as an alignment layer.
-Here, operational conditions are prepared and multiple viable pathways are organized before delivery decisions are finalized.
+Here, operational conditions are prepared and possible alignments are revealed before final decisions are made.

 ### Central Operations Center